benjamin-botbol/arima_torch/README.md

 # arima_torch
-implementation of an ARIMA model using pytorch
+implementation of an ARIMA model using pytorch.